Recommended tire pressure for Renault R18i

-It is important to maintain proper tire pressure for Renault R18i tires.
-Low tire pressure will result in tire underinflation, and high tire pressure will result in tire overinflation, which can compromise tire safety, cause tire blowout, decrease fuel efficiency, cause uneven tire wear and reduce tire tread life.
+It is vital to maintain proper tire pressure for Renault R18i tires.
+Low tire pressure will result in tire underinflation while high tire pressure will result in tire overinflation, which can decrease fuel efficiency, lead to uneven tire tread wear and reduce tire life, compromise tire safety and cause tire blowout.
 Check Renault R18i tire pressure regularly, and monitor Renault R18i tire inflation levels to avoid driving with overinflated or underinflated tires.

-Tire inflation value listed on tire sidewall is a maximum tire pressure the tire can be inflated to, and not the recommended tire pressure for Renault R18i.
-Use recommended tire pressure listed on the tire pressure chart found on a sticker on driver's door jam or in Renault R18i manual.
-Recommended tire pressure for your Renault R18i tires will be listed in one of the following pressure units: psi (pound per square inch), bar or kPa (kilopascals).
-Pay attention as your Renault R18i may have different recommended tire pressure values for front and rear tires.
+Tire inflation value listed on tire sidewall is the maximum air pressure the tire can hold to carry its maximum load, and not the recommended tire pressure for Renault R18i.
+Use Renault R18i recommended tire pressure settings listed on the tire pressure chart found in Renault R18i owner's manual, on a sticker on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
+Recommended tire pressure for your Renault R18i tires will be listed in one of the following pressure units: psi (pounds per square inch), bar or kPa (kiloPascals).
+Pay attention as your Renault R18i may have different recommended tire pressure values for front and rear tires, especially if equipped with staggered tires.
 Keep your Renault R18i tires inflated at recommended tire pressure levels at all times for your driving comfort and safety.

-If you replace Renault R18i original equipment tires with optional tire sizes or you switch to plus size tires, make sure to follow guidelines for the application of load and inflation tables to find proper tire pressure for new tires on your Renault R18i.
-Renault R18i tires with the same load index, regardless of tire size, may carry the same load, but not always, and they may require substantially different inflation pressures.
+If you replace Renault R18i original equipment tires or switch to plus size tires, make sure to follow guidelines for the application of load and inflation tables to find proper tire pressure for your new Renault R18i tires.
+Renault R18i tires with the same load index, regardless of tire size, may carry the same load, but may require substantially different inflation pressures.
 Tire load index may not be used independently to determine replacement tire acceptability for load capacity.
 An equal or greater load index does not always correspond to equal or greater load capacity at all inflation pressure settings.

 Always refer to the Renault R18i owner’s manual for any specific safety advice regarding the application of Renault R18i replacement tires.

-Original equipment tires that come on your Renault R18i will have the proper tire load index, so stick to that number or higher when you replace them with new tires.
+Original equipment tires that come on your Renault R18i will have the proper tire load index, so use same or higher load index when choosing replacement tires.
 Tire load index tells you how much weight your tire can carry.
-Putting too much weight on your tires will overload them, and can cause tire damage, premature tire wear or even tire blowout.
-Refer to your Renault R18i manual to find its original equipment tire sizes and their load ratings.
+Putting too much weight on your tires will overload them, and can cause premature tire wear, tire damage or even tire blowout.
+Refer to your Renault R18i manual to find its original equipment tire sizes and load ratings.

-Renault R18i tire pressure changes with temperature, so check your Renault R18i tire pressure when outside temperature goes up or down.
-During colder months when temperatures drop, Renault R18i tire pressure will decrease also by approximately 1 psi for each 10 degrees Fahrenheit.
+Renault R18i tire pressure may fluctuate with ambient temperatures, so check Renault R18i tire pressure when ambient temperatures change.
+In winter when temperatures drop, Renault R18i tires may deflate by approximately 1 psi for each 10 degree Fahrenheit decrease in temperature.
 Maintain proper Renault R18i winter tire pressure by adding air to your tires as needed to the recommended tire inflation levels.

 Renault R18i tire pressure should be checked when tires are cold, after your vehicle has not been driven for at least three hours.
 It is best to check your tire inflation pressure in the morning, after the vehicle has been parked overnight, using a reliable tire pressure gauge.

-What is the recommended tire pressure for my Renault R18i?
+What is the recommended tire pressure for Renault R18i?

-How do I find my recommended tire pressure setting for my Renault R18i?
+How do I find recommended tire pressure settings for Renault R18i?
 What is correct Renault R18i tire pressure?

-You can find your Renault R18i recommended tire pressure in Renault R18i owner's manual, on sticker attached to the driver's door jam, inside glove box compartment or fuel door.
-Recommended tire inflation for Renault R18i will be listed in psi, bar or kPa.
+You can find your Renault R18i recommended tire pressure in Renault R18i owner's manual, on a sticker on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
+Recommended tire pressure for Renault R18i will be listed in psi, bar or kPa.

-Proper Renault R18i tire inflation is essential to the overall tire performance of your vehicle.
-To check tire pressure for Renault R18i you will need to know its recommended tire pressure levels and a standard or digital tire pressure gauge.
-Check inflation levels in Renault R18i tires with the tire pressure gauge and adjust your Renault R18i tire pressure to its recommended levels be adding or releasing air.
-Check Renault R18i tire pressure levels in all tires again.
+Proper Renault R18i tire inflation is essential to the overall tire performance and safety.
+To check tire pressure for Renault R18i you will need to know its recommended tire pressure and a tire pressure gauge.
+Check inflation pressures in Renault R18i tires with tire pressure gauge and adjust to Renault R18i recommended tire pressure levels as needed by adding or releasing air.
 Make sure to check tire inflation for your Renault R18i regularly to ensure safe and comfortable drive.

-Why is my Renault R18i tire pressure warning light on?
+Why is Renault R18i tire pressure warning light on?

 How to reset tire pressure warning light for Renault R18i?

-What is my recommended winter tire pressure for my Renault R18i?
+What is recommended winter tire pressure for Renault R18i?